 If the Title IX Decision-maker concludes that there has been a violation of this policy, or if the Respondent admits to violating this policy, the College will appoint a Sanctions Administrator to determine appropriate sanctions.
-The name of the Sanctions Administrator, and his/her/their contact information, shall be communicated to the parties in the Determination

-Letter.
 The Sanctions Administrator may not be the Title IX Coordinator, the Title IX Investigator, or the Title IX Decision-maker.

 Upon review of the Title IX Decision-maker's Determination, the Sanctions Administrator may impose any sanction designed to eliminate the sexual harassment, prevent its recurrence, and remedy its effects, while supporting the College's educational mission and Title IX obligations.
 Sanctions may also serve to promote safety or deter students from similar future behavior.
-Any sanctions must be issued, and communicated to the parties, within five (5) business days of the issuance of the Determination Letter (the "Sanctions Letter").
+Any sanction(s) must be issued, and communicated to the parties, within five (5) business days of the issuance of the Determination Letter (the "Sanctions Letter").

-The following, individually or in combination, are potential sanctions for violations of this policy.
-Where appropriate, the statement of the sanction includes the duration, any conditions to be observed during that period, and the conditions for termination of the sanction:
+The following, individually or in combination, are potential sanctions for violations of this policy: